georgjf/SMTPtool/README.md

 A convenient Windows form-based tool to

 - create messages with attachments
-- send a message multiple times in threads
+- send a message multiple times in different threads
 - save sent messages
 - import your own messages
 - edit messagess